John-Rood/VectorVault/vectorflow_docs/README.md

 For complete integration examples and API reference, see the [Backend Runtime & Integration documentation](https://github.com/John-Rood/VectorVault/tree/main/vectorflow_docs).

-Vector Flow handles the orchestration—you focus on building intelligent agent behavior.
-Welcome to the Agent Operating System.
+Vector Flow handles orchestration so you can focus on prompts, data sources, and human-in-the-loop steps.

 ## Ready to Build?